 7 minute read

-As predicted in our 2022 Commerce and Payment Trends Report, payment providers are enabling cryptocurrency for interesting use cases like loyalty and rewards and digital wallets.
-But the question on everyone's mind is what role will cryptocurrency play in the future of commerce?
+As predicted in our 2022 Commerce and Payment Trends Report, payment providers are enabling cryptocurrency for interesting use cases like loyalty, rewards and digital wallets.
+While market volatility still presents a big challenge for cryptocurrency, the question on everyone's mind is what role will cryptocurrency play in the future of commerce?
 For that answer, we'll need to evaluate where the cryptocurrency market stands today to predict where it's likely to go in the next few years.
 But first, a quick primer.

 Cryptocurrencies at a glance